-(4) Federal earned Income Tax Credit eligible - To be eligible for the WFTC, you must first be eligible for the federal Earned Income Tax Credit (EITC), except for the requirement to have a valid SSN.
+(4) Federal Earned Income Tax Credit eligible - You must first be eligible for the federal EITC, except for the requirement to have a valid SSN, in order to be eligible for the WFTC refund.
 This includes meeting the federal income thresholds for your federal adjusted gross income (AGI).
-If your AGI is at or above the federal income threshold, you will not be eligible for the EITC.
+If your AGI is at or above the federal income threshold, you are not eligible for the EITC.
 The department will calculate the WFTC refund based on the earned income you reported on your properly filed federal income tax return.
 For more information on how the WFTC refund is determined, see Part 3 of this rule.